RaquelLima7/longest-word-game/README.md

 <br>

 ## It's given a random set of letters.
-You have to enter the longest english word you can find using only letters in the grid.
+You have to enter the english word only using only letters in the grid.

 <br>